 The BICSc cleaning colour codes chart is broken down into four distinct categories.

 - Yellow: Generally used in clinical settings e.g. colour coding of cleaning equipment in hospitals.

 Tip: These guidelines can be adjusted to suit your specific business needs.
 For instance, restaurants and warehouses may use different colours for different areas.
-Some companies may also find it more practical to adopt a bespoke cleaning colour codes chart.
+Some companies may also find it more practical to adopt a bespoke colour coding system.

 Why is colour coding so important?

 Colour coding cleaning practices involve using different coloured cleaning equipment for different areas.
-This reduces the risk of cross-contamination and helps to keep workplaces, public areas, and other spaces hygienic and safe.
+This reduces the risk of bacterial contamination and helps to keep workplaces, public areas, and other spaces hygienic and safe.